Personalized Federated Learning with First Order Model Optimization: Experiments

 \section{Experiments}

 \paragraph{Experimental Setup} We consider two different scenarios for simulating non-identical data distributions across federating clients.
-First we evaluate with the \textit{pathological} non-IID data setup presented in \cite{DBLP:journals/corr/McMahanMRA16}, where each client is randomly assigned $2$ classes among $10$ total classes.
-We also utilize a \textit{latent distribution} non-IID setup, where we first partition our datasets based on feature and semantic similarity, and then sample from them to setup different local client data distributions.
+First we evaluate with the \textit{pathological} non-IID setup in \cite{DBLP:journals/corr/McMahanMRA16}, where each client is randomly assigned $2$ classes among $10$ total classes.
+We also use a \textit{latent distribution} non-IID setup, where we first partition our datasets based on feature and semantic similarity, and then sample from them to setup different local client data distributions.
 We use number of distributions $\in \{2, 3, 4, 5, 10\}$ and report the average Earth Mover's Distance (EMD) between local client data and the total dataset across all clients to quantify non-IIDness.
 We evenly allocate clients among distributions and include further details in Appendix~\ref{ref:Latent Distribution Non-IID Setup}.
 We evaluate under both setups with two FL scenarios: $15$ and $100$ clients with $100\%$ and $10\%$ participation respectively, reporting final accuracy after training with $E = 5$ local epochs per round for $20$ communication rounds in the former and $100$ rounds in the latter.
+Based on prior work \citep{DBLP:journals/corr/McMahanMRA16, liang2020think}, we compare methods with the MNIST \citep{lecun1998gradient}, CIFAR-10 \citep{krizhevsky2009learning}, and CIFAR-100 datasets.
+We use the same CNN architecture as in \cite{DBLP:journals/corr/McMahanMRA16}.